Observation wheel on Worthing seafront

 How do I know that the observation wheel is safe to ride?

-The wheel is subject to an annual safety inspection known in the industry as Amusement Device Inspection Procedures Scheme (ADIPS).
+The wheel is also subject to an annual safety inspection known in the industry as Amusement Device Inspection Procedures Scheme (ADIPS).

 For further information ...